 Please ensure ALL UNIFORM IS NAMED CORRECTLY.

-With the weather getting colder PLEASE ensure your child is coming to school with their school jersey and appropriate footwear everyday.
+With the cold weather PLEASE ensure your child is coming to school with their school jersey and appropriate footwear everyday.

 Please remember to send a water bottle and a piece of fruit for brainfood with your child every single day.